 6. Author Fees: There are no submission fees, page charges, colour charges or publication charges.
 All the authors who participate in the International Conference on Future of Education are eligible to make submissions.

-7. Allegations of Misconduct: All journals and proceedings published by TIIKM Publishing are members of and subscribe to the principles of the Committee on Publication Ethics.
+7. Allegations of Misconduct: All journals and proceedings published by TIIKM Publishing adhere to the principles of the Committee on Publication Ethics.
 In the event of any allegation of research or publication misconduct the publisher and editor will adhere to COPE guidelines in dealing with such allegations.

 8. Conflicts of interest: Authors are asked to declare any financial or ethical conflicts of interest upon submitting their work to The Proceedings of the International Conference on Future of Education.
 Difficult cases will be referred to the Committee on Publishing Ethics (COPE) for advice.